-When I was a child my family had a dog who was given the name Angus by my father due to this Labrador being in appearance like a Black Angus cow.
+When I was a child, my family had a dog named Angus by my father due to this Labrador being in appearance like a Black Angus cow.
 He was an outdoor dog that loved to play with me and my two brothers and sister.
 We could count on him meeting us when we walked home from school via a path through a cotton field.
 Sometimes he would even meet my older brother and me in the gym at school to the consternation of our coach!
-He wanted to be with us even if just to sit quietly together in the cool evening breeze enjoying a sunset together.
-He was loyal and although he enjoyed what we did for him, including feeding him, he loved to be with us even when we were not tending to his needs.
+He wanted to be with us, even if just to sit quietly together in the cool evening breeze enjoying a sunset together.
+He was loyal, and although he enjoyed what we did for him, including feeding him, he loved to be with us even when we were not tending to his needs.

 Today, my family has a house cat given the name Darcy by my daughter from Jane Austin’s book Pride and Prejudice.
 He is a smart cat that knows how to get you to provide what he desires by giving you his attention.
 However, he does not often just want to be with you “to be with you” but rather shows up when he needs, wants, or desires something.
 Typically, he knows when I will be going downstairs in the morning for breakfast, and he rubs all over my legs as I get out his food.
 However, once satiated, he often will look at me like – who are you and walk off!

 My point here is not to argue whether dogs or cats (1) are better but rather help us see ourselves in them.
 Do we pray to God for our needs, wants, or desires like my dog Angus or my cat Darcy?
 Is it about the master or about us?
 Do we enjoy being with God even when He is not directly giving us something, or do we just give God our attention when we want, need, or desire something?
 We have previously discussed that we must ASK (1) to receive.
 Now comes the harder part – asking with the right motive (James 4:3).

 Our motive in prayer must be only for our Heavenly Father’s glory; it is not enough just to ask for a good thing (2).